Innovative Corporate Human Resources Departments

 Part of the HARMAN Professional Division, AMX, develops innovative technologies to help simplify the world.
 Their focus on world-class customer service is not taken lightly.
 Training is critical.
 Conscientious hiring practices and layoff procedures are implemented at AMX, making the company a leader in employee relations.
 Communication is taught among staff and accomplished by the implementation of an open-space work area for employees.
 Management and leadership teams practice open-door policies and welcome the voice of even entry-level trainees.
 As a proactive effort to maintain employee relations during layoffs, AMX offers transparent severance packages that are both generous and helpful in relocating those affected by the change.

-While the private sector dominates the business world, frugal charities, such as Oxfam, dominate when it comes to management, leadership, and the development and training of people.
+While the private sector dominates the business world, frugal charities, such as Oxfam, dominate when it comes to management, leadership, and the long term professional development and training of people.
 According to the creativity and leadership department at the Manchester Business School, Oxfam sees people development as a critical component to staying afloat.
 The organization values the training of people as an important retention tool among a sector that typically struggles to compete on salaries with business.
 The Human Resource department at Oxfam regards the future of HR as the ability to build alliances.
 They train their people to regard the same beliefs, and as a result, are making an impact and difference in the HR arena.

 The people strategy at Prudential is straightforward – be a high-performance company and a superb place to work.
 According to key Prudential personnel and HR statistics, the company does not have high turnover, absence rates are low, and disciplinary procedure levels are implemented.
-The company attributes its human resource success to its transparency and ability to share its story.
+The company attributes its HR success to its transparency and ability to share its story.
 The company’s history is shared with its entire staff, discussing the highs and lows, challenges and successes, with every person.
 The company keeps an open mind in HR processes and welcomes change and innovation when needed.
 Their open mind is keeping them ahead of the rest.

 26. Eastman Chemical Company